Thailand and Cambodia trade fresh fire as new ceasefire talks begin

 Talks begin

-The latest fighting came just before a meeting of defence officials began on Wednesday.
+The latest fighting came just before a meeting of defence officials began on Wednesday at the Ban Pakkad-Pailin border crossing between the countries.

 The talks are the first between the sides since renewed clashes broke out on December 7, killing more than 40 people and displacing about a million, according to official counts.

-The two sides agreed on Monday to hold the talks in Thailand’s Chanthaburi, within the framework of an existing bilateral border committee, the Cambodia-Thailand General Border Committee, following a regional push to end the fighting.
+The two sides agreed on Monday to hold the talks, within the framework of an existing bilateral border committee, the Cambodia-Thailand General Border Committee, following a regional push to end the fighting.

+Reporting from the Cambodian capital Phnom Penh, Al Jazeera’s Assed Baig said that the meeting was underway, with ASEAN countries acting as observers, but was not expected to yield any major breakthrough.

+“It’s very important to be clear about what this meeting is and isn’t.
+It’s between defence and military officials, not politicians,” he said.

 Thailand and Cambodia have engaged in daily exchanges of rocket and artillery fire along their 817km (508-mile) land border following the collapse earlier this month of a truce brokered by the United States and Malaysia that put an end to five days of fighting in July.